 Our track record

-Our Friendly™ mosquitoes have been proven for more than a decade to effectively fight Aedes aegypti in projects around the world.
+Our Friendly™ mosquitoes have been released for more than a decade, generating a long track record of effectively suppressing Aedes aegypti in a range of settings.
 In both small- and large-scale pilot projects in countries like Brazil, Panama and the Cayman Islands, Friendly™ mosquitoes have suppressed wild populations by more than 90% relative to untreated areas – a level of control greater than that typically achieved with insecticides.

 Click to learn more